thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

   * *alarmStatus* - the alarm status;
   * *alarmOriginatorEntityType* - the entity type of the alarm originator, e.g. 'Device';
   * *alarmOriginatorName* - the name of the alarm originator, e.g. 'Sensor T1';
-  * *alarmOriginatorId* - the alarm originator entity id as uuid string;
+  * *alarmOriginatorId* - the alarm originator entity id as uuid string.

 ##### Device activity

-The alarm template is used to send notification about inactive devices.
+The device activity template is used to send notification about inactive devices.
 Available template parameters contain all parameters available for the [General](#general-template) template, plus:

 * *deviceId* - the device id as uuid string;
 * *deviceName* - the device name;
 * *deviceLabel* - the device label;
 * *deviceType* - the device type;
-* *actionType* - one of: 'inactive', 'active';
+* *eventType* - one of: 'inactive', 'active'.

 ##### Entity action

-The alarm template is used to send notification about entity action: creation, update or deletion.
+The entity action template is used to send notification about entity action: creation, update or deletion.
 Available template parameters contain all parameters available for the [General](#general-template) template, plus:

 * *entityType* - the entity type, e.g. 'Device';
 * *entityId* - the entity id as uuid string;
 * *entityName* - the name of the entity;
 * *actionType* - one of: 'added', 'updated', 'deleted';
+* *userId* - id of the user who made the action;
-* *originatorUserId* - the user who made the action;
+* *userEmail* - email of the user who made the action;
-* *originatorUserName* - the user who made the action;    // WHY no EMAIL, first, last, entityLabel (if applicable)
+* *userFirstName* - first name of the user who made the action;
+* *userLastName* - last name of the user who made the actionю

 ##### Alarm comment